-The Max Planck Institute for Physics is moving to a new location.
-The new research building is being erected on the Garching Research Center premises, in the immediate vicinity of the MPI for Plasma Physics and Extraterrestrial Physics.
-The plan is to move there in 2022.
+Since November 2023, the Max Planck Institute for Physics resides at a new address.
+The new research building is located on the Garching Research Center premises, in the immediate vicinity of the MPI for Plasma Physics and Extraterrestrial Physics.

-The current Institute building on the Foehringer Ring in Munich, in the Freimann-Schwabing district, no longer meets today’s usual standards for a research Institute that conducts experimental work.
-Options for expanding or converting the current building are limited.
+The former Institute building on the Föhringer Ring in Munich, in the Freimann-Schwabing district, no longer met today’s usual standards for a research Institute that conducts experimental work.
+Options for expanding or converting the current building were limited.
 This is due to the fact that the building, which Sep Ruf, the well-known Munich-based architect, planned and opened in 1958, is subject to historical protection both individually and in its ensemble.

-In order to meet the higher standards for current and future research projects when it comes to size, division of space and technical infrastructure, the MPI for Physics needs a new building, which will be built in Garching.
+In order to meet the higher standards for current and future research projects when it comes to size, division of space and technical infrastructure, it was decided in 2017 to erect a new building for the MPI for Physics.

 The new building was designed by the Brechensbauer Weinhart + Partner Architekten architecture firm.
 It provides for two spatially separated units: The larger part of the building houses the laboratory and office wing; next to it is the workshop building for the various Departments, which is accessible from outside and inside at multiple points.